ozovalihasan/react-calculator/README.md

 ## Description

-A calculator can do basic mathemical operations.
+A calculator can do basic mathematical operations.

 ## Features

 Addition, subtraction, multiplication, and division operations can be done.
-There are two extra buttons to make numbers positive or negative and show percentage.

 ## Built with